All articles

 Embeddings — pick once, evaluate constantly

-The mistake we made: picking embeddings based on benchmarks instead of our own data.
+The mistake to avoid: picking embeddings based on benchmarks instead of your own data.
 MTEB scores don't translate to your domain.
 Build a small eval set (50 questions, ground-truth answers) and test 2–3 embedding models.
 Pick what wins on YOUR set.

 • You hit 10M+ vectors